These are the terms and conditions of service for Shel Banks IBCLC Infant Feeding Specialist consultations.

 I have a half time project management / infant feeding support role in the NHS and paid and unpaid roles with other research, teaching, training, advocacy and support organisations, including charity trusteeship.

-Additionally, as an IBCLC I have certain legal responsibilities in terms of continuous professional development and documentation, which takes time.
+Additionally, as an IBCLC I have certain legal and moral responsibilities in terms of continuous professional development and documentation, which takes time.

 My private practice working with families is slotted around this and so I have found it necessary to impose certain boundaries for the protection of all.